LarsBehrenberg/testing-copy/content/posts/first-impressionist-exhibition.md

       Here are a few examples of the shocking comments made by art critics between 1864 and 1873:

-      * “never has a painting received more laughter, mockery and catcalls” (of Monet’s Olympia).
+      * “never has a painting received more laughter, mockery and catcalls” (of Manet’s Olympia).

       * “painted with a pistol” (of Cezanne’s portrait of Antony Velabregue).